vonderklaas/react-best-practices/README.md

 ### React Best Practices - 2023

+I've collected some *React* best practices that can help you write clean, maintainable, and high-performing JavaScript code.
+Feel free to open Pull Requests for improvements

 ### Why?

 React is often described as "unopinionated" because it doesn't impose a strict architecture or set of rules on developers.
 Instead, it provides a flexible set of tools for building user interfaces, and it's up to developers to decide how to use those tools.